Sugam-Goyal/Shopeasy_marketing_analysis_project/README.md

 ### Overview of findings
 1. Conversion Rate
 - The overall conversion rate from Jan 2023 to Dec 2025 stands at 5.04%.
-- Notable peaks were observed in Jan 2023, Jan 2024, and Sep 2025 of 10%, 9.5% and 9% respectively.
+- Notable peaks were observed in January 2023 (10.08%), January 2024 (9.5%), and September 2025 (9.0%)..
 A sharp decline was recorded in July 2025 (1.65%), but conversion rates have since shown signs of recovery.

 2. Customer Engagement
-- Engagement (views, clicks, and likes) has steadily declined since Jan 2023, for example, views have come down from 5 million(2023) to 1 million(2025) and so does clicks and likes.
+- Engagement (views, clicks, and likes) has steadily declined since January 2023.
+For example, total views dropped from 5 million (2023) to 1 million (2025), with similar declines in clicks and likes.
 - A slight resurgence began in Sep 2025, but engagement levels remain significantly lower than in 2023.
 - The long-term decline suggests a drop in customer interest or reduced marketing effectiveness.